 ---|---|

 - U.S. investment-grade bonds are generally rated AAA, AA, A and BBB.
-With their focus on high quality and current income, these bonds form the foundation of the bond portion of a portfolio.
+With their focus on high quality and current income, these bonds should form the foundation of the fixed-income portion of a portfolio.
 They tend to rise when stocks fall, reducing the overall risk in a portfolio when combined with stocks, and tend to be lower in risk.
-This results in lower yields and growth relative to other bonds.
+The diversification benefits relative to stocks and lower volatility relative to other fixed-income asset classes typically result in lower yields relative to ther bonds.

-- U.S. high-yield bonds are lower-quality bonds, generally rated BB and below.
+- U.S. high-yield bonds are lower-quality bonds, generally rated BB and lower.
 They can add diversification and increase a portfolio’s overall income.
 They tend to move in the same direction as stocks, so they don’t usually diversify stocks as well as U.S. investment-grade bonds.
-They provide higher income because they tend to be higher in risk, which means they tend to underperform U.S. investment-grade bonds in poor credit environments.
+High-yield bonds provide higher income because they tend to be higher in risk, which means they tend to underperform U.S. investment-grade bonds in poor credit environments.

 - International bonds are higher-quality bonds that may include exposure to foreign currencies.
-They add diversification because they may at times outperform U.S. bonds.
-Those that have exposure to foreign currencies provide an additional source of diversification when combined with U.S. securities.
-They tend to fluctuate more than U.S. investment-grade bonds, especially those with foreign currency exposure.
+They add diversification because performance of international bonds may at times differ from that of U.S. bonds.
+Additionally, those with foreign currency exposure tend to fluctuate more than U.S. investment-grade bonds.
+For this reason, we generally recommend investors access international bonds through a diversified product, such as an ETF or a mutual fund, that hedges currency exposure.

 - Emerging-market debt is lower-quality fixed income.
 Exposure to emerging-market debt can provide diversification benefits and enhance a portfolio’s income potential.
 While it provides higher income due to higher risk, it tends to underperform international investment-grade bonds in poor credit environments.

-Image Description: The graph shows the Edward Jones recommended strategic weights as a share of fixed income investments.
+The graph shows the Edward Jones recommended strategic weights as a share of fixed-income investments.

-Image Description: The graph shows the Edward Jones recommended strategic weights as a share of fixed income investments.
+The graph shows the Edward Jones recommended strategic weights as a share of fixed-income investments.

 Beyond the asset class level